Founder & General Partner

 Chief Operating Officer

 Zach began his career as a corporate attorney at Latham & Watkins in San Francisco.
-He then served as outside-GC to numerous start-ups, including RentJuice (purchased by Zillow) and tenXer (purchased by Twitter).
-Zach was most recently the co-founder and COO a legal staffing company based in San Francisco.
+He then served as outside-GC to numerous start-ups, including RentJuice (acquired by Zillow) and tenXer (acquired by Twitter).
+Zach was most recently the co-founder and COO of a legal staffing company based in San Francisco (acquired by Mainspring Legal).
 He has a BA in Communication Studies (Honors College) from UCLA and a JD from the University of Arizona, Rogers College of Law (Summa Cum Laude; Arizona Law Review; Order of the Coif).Linkedin >

 Heather supports A.Capital’s investing, talent and operation partners.
 Prior to joining A.Capital, Heather managed special projects and was executive assistant to former astronaut, Ed Lu, at the B612 Foundation—an organization dedicated to planetary defense against near-Earth object impacts.
 She has a B.A. in Interdisciplinary Studies from Western Kentucky University (Magna Cum Laude).Linkedin >